brunociria/witherite/README.md

 # Witherite

-Witherite is a mod which allows you to modify netherite to make it lighter and hit faster but loose some damage.
+Witherite is a mod which allows you to modify netherite to make it lighter and hit faster but lose some damage.

 ---